MethukuKhushal/Predicting-Poverty-level-from-Satellite-Imagery/README.md

 This project is licensed under the [MIT License](LICENSE).

 #Contact Information
-For any inquiries, please reach out to [Navyasreenavi](https://github.com/Navyasreenavi).
+For any inquiries, please reach out to [M Khushal](https://github.com/MethukuKhushal).